sangyeolbaek/SB/Capstone Project 2/README.md

-# Capstone Project #2: Spot the Difference
+# Capstone Project #2: Classifying Images of Spotted Cat Breeds
 ## Overview
 This project focuses on building an image classifying model that would be able to spot (no pun intended) the difference between several big cat breeds with similar appearences.